gkampitakis/go-snaps/README.md

 if the test was skipped or if it was removed.
 For that reason `go-snaps` exposes a light wrapper for `t.Skip`, `t.Skipf` and `t.SkipNow` which help `go-snaps` identify the skipped tests.

+Also `go-snaps` can track if you run a specific test from CLI with the flag `-run`.

 > ⚠️ You can skip, or only run specific tests by using the `-run` flag. `go-snaps` tries with a naive way to understand if snapshots are skipped or are obsolete.
 So